andgineer/redis-redirect/README.md

 This exception can occur in the following situations:

-1) Your Redis configuration is incorrect.
-In this case, you should fix your Redis settings, `redis-redirect` cannot help you in this scenario.
+1. Your Redis configuration is incorrect.
+In this case, you should fix your Redis settings.
+   `redis-redirect` cannot help in this scenario.
-2) You are connecting to the wrong host.
+2. You are connecting to the wrong host.
    For instance, if you're using Amazon managed Redis (ElastiCache), Amazon provides a fixed DNS name for the configuration node and an IP address for the work node.
 The IP address may change in the future.
-In such cases, you should just use the DNS name, `redis-redirect` cannot help you in this scenario.
+   In such cases, you should use the DNS name. `redis-redirect` cannot help in this scenario.
-3) You're using a multi-node Redis cluster.
+3. You're using a multi-node Redis cluster.
-In this case, you can use the `redis-redirect` to automatically switch between Redis nodes or shards.
+   In this case, you can use `redis-redirect` to automatically switch between Redis nodes or shards.

-The `redis-redirect` is designed to handle `MOVED` exceptions seamlessly and transparently.
+`redis-redirect` handles `MOVED` exceptions seamlessly and transparently.

 # Installation